Radiology for students (curriculum)

 This is a basic article for medical students and other non-radiologists

-Our medical student radiology curriculum provides links to investigations and core pathology that medical students will encounter in their training as well as pathology that they will be expected to diagnose on initial imaging come graduation.
+Our medical student radiology curriculum provides links to investigations and core pathology that medical students will encounter in their training as well as pathologies that are expected to be diagnosed on initial imaging come graduation.

 Chest and abdomen